dispatchrun/wasi-go/README.md

 # WASI

-The [WebAssembly][wasm] System Interface ([WASI][wasi]) is a set of host imports that allow WebAssembly modules to interact with the outside world (e.g. perform I/O, read clocks).
+The [WebAssembly][wasm] System Interface ([WASI][wasi]) is a set of standard system functions that allow WebAssembly modules to interact with the outside world (e.g. perform I/O, read clocks).

 The WASI standard is under development.
-This repository provides a Go implementation of WASI [preview 1][preview1] for Unix systems, and a command to run WebAssembly modules that use WASI host functions.
+This repository provides a Go implementation of WASI [preview 1][preview1] for Unix systems, and a command to run WebAssembly modules that use WASI.

 ## Motivation

-WASI preview 1 was cut before getting a fully capable socket API, and WASI as a standard is still a moving target.
+WASI preview 1 was sealed without a complete socket API, and WASI as a standard is still a moving target.

-Some WebAssembly runtimes such as [wasmer][wasmer], [wasmedge][wasmedge], and [lunatic][lunatic] have taken the initiative to either extend WASI preview 1 or provide alternative solutions for capabilities that were missing from the core specification, enabling a wider range of applications to run as WebAssembly modules.
+Some WebAssembly runtimes have taken the initiative to either extend WASI preview 1 or provide alternative solutions for capabilities that were missing from the core specification, enabling a wider range of applications to run as WebAssembly modules.

-This package intends to bring those extensions to [wazero][wazero], and more generally be a playground for experimentation with cutting-edge WASI features.
+This package intends to bundle WASI preview 1 and these extensions with the [wazero][wazero] runtime, and more generally be a playground for experimentation with cutting-edge WASI features.

 :electric_plug: **Sockets**

-This library provides all the socket capabilities specified in WASI preview 1, as well as a full support for a socket API which is ABI-compatible with the extensions implemented in [wasmedge][wasmedge].
+This library provides all the socket capabilities specified in WASI preview 1, as well as a full support for a socket API which is ABI-compatible with the extensions implemented in the [wasmedge][wasmedge] runtime.

-:battery: **Experimentation**

-The library separates the implementation of WASI from the WebAssembly runtime host module, so that implementations of the provided WASI interface don't have to worry about ABI concerns.
-The design makes it easy to wrap, augment and keep up with the evolving WASI specification.

 :zap: **Performance**